-During the reference period, the Fund adhered to CIP's Biodiversity Action Plan, which aims to minimize potential impacts relevant to this indicator.
+During the reference period, CIP adhered to CIP's Biodiversity Action Plan, which aims to minimise potential impacts relevant to this indicator.
 This is achieved by identifying risks and conducting an Environmental Impact Assessment for each investment made in the fund.
 As part of this process, all biodiversity risks are mitigated to strive for biodiversity neutrality.